 Purchase tickets at the Visitor Center just past Vikingsholm.
 The Visitor Center is open daily during the tour season from 10am-4pm.

-PRIVATE AND SCHOOL GROUP TOURS:
+SCHOOL GROUP TOURS:

 School group tours can be arranged by calling the Sierra State Parks Foundation office at 530.583.9911.

 Access to Vikingsholm is via a STEEP one mile trail from the parking lot located off of Highway 89 or a less steep 1 1/2 mile trail that leaves from the Eagle Point Campground campfire center.
 Please make sure you are physically able to make the climb back up the hill.

 Note: Dogs are not allowed in the Vikingsholm area, including the trails leading into Emerald Bay.
 Please plan accordingly.

 NEW VIKINGSHOLM BY BOAT